 • A review of Welligent 200 and 300 reports on the day of the Oversight visit demonstrated that the school holds IEP team meetings within required timelines.
-LALA provides supports and services in accordance with students' IEPs, and provides interventions and supports for students with Disabilities LALA also provided Professional Development with Special Education focus.
-The following are a sampling of Special Education professional development provided by the Charter; Positive Behavior Intervention System (PBIS), PLC, Accommodated work, School Passports, Rapport Building, System Process, needs assessments and student learning.
+LALPA provides supports and services in accordance with students' IEPs, and provides interventions and supports for students with Disabilities LALPA also provided Professional Development with Special Education focus.
+The following are a sampling of Special Education professional development provided by the Charter: Positive Behavior Intervention System (PBIS), PD on providing students Accommodated work, IEP Tracking, and System Process.

-O6: SCHOOL CLIMATE AND STUDENT DISCIPLINE

-The school has a school climate and student discipline system in place that is aligned with the principles of the Discipline Foundation Policy and School Climate Bill of Rights.
+O6: SCHOOL CLIMATE AND STUDENT DISCIPLINE - The school has a school climate and student discipline system in place that is aligned with the principles of the Discipline Foundation Policy and School Climate Bill of Rights.

-Based on document review and discussion with school leadership, the schoolwide suspension rate was 3.3%.
-Review of documents show the school implements schoolwide Multi-tiered systems of supports (MTSS) for tiered behavior as well as Positive Behavior Intervention System (PBIS), which includes alternatives to suspensions to address student discipline issues.
-Per documentation provided by school, the following are some of the supports that are provided to staff and students of LALA to assist in reducing student suspension: Professional Development on classroom management, PBIS, SSPTs, and Social Emotional Learning (SEL).
+• Based on document review and discussion with school leadership, the schoolwide suspension rate was 0.3%.
+Review of documents show the school implements schoolwide Multi-tiered systems of supports (MTSS) for tiered behavior as well as Positive Behavior Intervention System (PBIS), which includes alternatives to suspensions.
+The following are some of the supports that are provided to staff and students of LALPA to promote a positive school climate; 7 Norms of Collaboration, PBIS schoolwide expectations, student incentives and use of Kagan strategies.